FoldingAtHome/covid-moonshot/synthetic-enumeration/sprint-5/README.md

 We aim to cluster related compounds to reduce the variance in our estimates.

-## List of transformations to generate
+## Experiment design

+The design of this experiment is intended to help us quickly identify which intermediates are worth pursuing at scale.
+We therefore sort the molecules we could generate by number of atoms and interleave molecules from every series, working from small to large.

 * Transformations between X-ray structures
 * Transformations from X-ray structures to all compounds that have been assayed or queued for synthesis